astralfrontier/breathtakingcomics.games/src/world/sea-czar.md

 Sea-Czar seems to prefer intimidation to conquest.
 He wants the surface to avoid dumping chemicals into the oceans, and wants to harshly regulate fishing, shipping, and other human pursuits on and in the ocean.
+He rules his preferred empire, and sees his actions as punishing interlopers in his domain.

 Don't underestimate what such a person is capable of.
 Nuclear submarines lost at sea may have given him access to nuclear weapons,